 - Distribution and service centers

-As regulated by the final rule on this law, when a legal entity carries on a relevant activity, that entity must be subject to the economic substance requirements and reporting submission in respect to that relevant activity.
+As regulated by the final rule of this law, when a legal entity carries on a relevant activity, that entity must be subject to the economic substance compliance and reporting requirements with respect to that relevant activity.

-In what follows, we will delve into what BVI companies need to do to comply with the BVI economic substance regime!
+In what follows, we will delve into what you need to do to comply with the BVI economic substance regime!

-Under the BVI Economic Substance Act, all BVI companies and limited partnerships, including BVI business companies with legal personality engaging in one or more relevant activities must fulfill the compliance duties (economic substance test) for each relevant activity to be involved.
+Under the BVI Economic Substance Act, all BVI companies and limited partnerships, including BVI business companies with legal personalities engaging in one or more relevant activities must fulfill the Economic Substance requirements in relation to that activity.

-Be advised that depending on your type of business entity and business category, the requirements can also vary.
+Be advised that depending on your type of business entity and business category, the requiremenaboutry.

-For legal entities that carry on relevant activities (except for pure equity holding entities)
+For legal entity that carries on relevant activity (except for pure equity holding entity)

-- “Adequacy” test on expenditure, number of employees, premises, and equipment located in BVI: In particular, the entity must guarantee:
+This condition is related to the entity’s expenditure, number of employees, premises, and equipment located in BVI.
+In particular, the entity must guarantee:

-– Incurring the sufficient operational expenses for the relevant activity in the BVI;
+(2) Incurring sufficient operational expenses for the relevant activity in the BVI;

 The given table shows some typical CIGAs in relation to the nine relevant activities under BVI ESA.